AzureIoTGBB/iot-edge-offline-dashboarding/docs/deployment-manual.md

 Navigate to your IoT Hub in the Azure portal go to IoT Edge.
 You should see your edge device.
 Click on your edge device and then click "Set Modules."
 In the Container Registry Credentials, put the name, address, user name and password of the registry container you used in the "Build Module Images" section of this readme.

 In the IoT Edge Modules section, click the "+ Add" button and select "IoT Edge Module."
-For IoT Edge Module Name put "edge-to-influxdb" and for Image URI put {registry}/edge-to-influxdb:1.0.
+For IoT Edge Module Name put "edgetoinfluxdb" and for Image URI put {registry}/edgetoinfluxdb:1.0.
 Be sure to replace {registry} with your own registry address.
 Switch to the "Container Create Options and place the following JSON into the create options field.

 ```json
 {